erikvanoosten/metrics-scala/README.md

 Note: For scala versions before 2.10, you need to use the full scala version in the artifact name; e.g. `metrics-scala_2.9.1-1`.

 Note: If you depend on JMX: 2.2.0 has a small [bug](https://github.com/codahale/metrics/issues/318) that makes it inconvenient to use JMX.

+## Support

+If you found a bug, please open an [issue](https://github.com/erikvanoosten/metrics-scala/issues), better yet: send a pull request.
+For questions, please sent an email to the [metrics mailing list](http://groups.google.com/group/metrics-user).

 ### License